 Growing Inland Achievement regularly engages in research activities to better understand issues facing K-16 education and the workforce in the Inland Empire.
 Please see some of our articles, whitepapers, studies, and presentations below.
 If you have questions or comments, don’t hesitate to get in touch with GIA’s Director of Research, Sorrel Stielstra, at firstname.lastname@example.org.

-The Life in the Inland Empire Regional Study aims to understand experiences of young adults in the Inland Empire who had planned/hoped to complete college but did not.
+The Inland Empire Student Enrollment and Persistence Study aims to understand experiences of young adults in the Inland Empire who had planned/hoped to complete college but did not.

 Teens and College: Inland Empire Student Perceptions, Plans, and Obstacles